The Secret of Submission: When Hashem Knocks on the Door and Asks for Charity

 "It is not good for man to be alone."

 On the other hand, the husband also asks things of his wife, and she too is required to yield and become "dust and ashes."
-The moment there are two people living together, each one makes the other into dust and ashes.
+The moment there are two people living together, each one turns the other into dust and ashes.
 This is the process of tikkun (rectification).

 The Purpose of Life: Recognizing Our Nothingness